gramaziokohler/radii_docs/docs/tutorial/Viewer_PC/documentation_rst/5_World.rst

     - `OptiTrack Tracking View and Origin <https://www.youtube.com/watch?v=WMEc1gVGah0>`_
     - `OptiTrack Tracking on large screen <https://www.youtube.com/watch?v=CP3z3kR98ZU>`_

-  **VR-Viewer**
+  **VR-Viewer & Mobile**

-    - reposition the origin and rotation to a location that is pointed on, the rotation is controlled with the joystick
+    - ``repositions the origin and rotation`` to a location that is pointed to, the rotation is controlled with the joystick